 This unique canine capability means that we can make use of devices that utilize this higher frequency range, without causing a disturbance to people.

-When it comes to dog bark control, ultrasonic devices are therefore one of the most popular and sought after methods of getting a dog’s attention when excessive barking is taking place.
+When it comes to dog bark control, ultrasonic devices are one of the most popular methods of getting a dog’s immediate attention when excessive barking is causing a problem – causing an instant disruption to the barking behavior.

-Clicking a product image anywhere in this guide takes you straight to Amazon to view more details and read customer reviews.
+Note: Clicking on a product image anywhere in this guide takes you straight to Amazon to view more details and read customer reviews.

 ||Dog Dazer II Handheld Ultrasonic